If you don’t live with the person with pancreatic cancer

 Making plans for supporting someone with pancreatic cancer

-You may find it helpful to plan ahead with the person with pancreatic cancer, to help you both cope with the coronavirus situation.
-It may be helpful to talk to family and friends about what’s needed.
+You may find it helpful to plan ahead with the person with pancreatic cancer, and to talk to family and friends about what’s needed.

 The person with pancreatic cancer may rely on the support of family, friends and neighbours – for example, to help with getting shopping and medicines.
 You could try arranging a rota of who does what to share this out.
-There are services that have been set up across the UK that can also provide support.
-You can contact the NHS Volunteer Responders for help with shopping and other essential supplies.
 There may also be local voluntary groups that can provide support – look on the COVID-19 Mutual Aid UK website to see if there’s a group near you.

 If you are caring for someone with pancreatic cancer, it’s a good idea to make a plan in case you become unwell.
 Work out if there’s somebody the person with pancreatic cancer could stay with, or who might be able to care for them.
-If you need help with care but you’re not sure who to contact, or if you don’t have family or friends who can help, you can contact your local council or NHS Trust, who should be able to help.
+If you need help with care but you’re not sure who to contact, or if you don’t have family or friends who can help, you can contact your GP, who should be able to help.

 Note down the following key information, and share it with others: